tweag/python-monorepo-example/content/blog/2022-07-14-taming-unix-with-nix/index.md

 ---

 You may be aware of [Nix or NixOS][nixos].
-Users love it for being a superior tool for building, deploying, and managing software.
+Users love them for being superior tools for building, deploying, and managing software.
-Yet, it is generally perceived as notoriously hard to learn.
+Yet, Nix is generally perceived as notoriously hard to learn.

 The core Nix ecosytem consists of several distinct components:

-- The _Nix package manager_ comes with a configuration language to declare software components, the _Nix language_.
+- _Nix_ is a build system and package manager that comes with a configuration language to declare software components, the _Nix language_.
-- Software made available through the package manager is centrally maintained in the _Nix package collection_, also known as `nixpkgs`.
+- Software made available through Nix is centrally maintained in a massive package collection called _Nixpkgs_.
-- There also exists a Linux distribution called _NixOS_, which is based on the package manager and the package collection.
+- There also exists a Linux distribution called _NixOS_, which is based on Nix and Nixpkgs.

-In an attempt to provide an alternative learning approach, this article discusses the Nix package manager (hereafter simply referred to as Nix) and its underlying principles in the context of the history of computing.
+In an attempt to provide an alternative learning approach, this article discusses the Nix and its underlying principles in the context of the history of computing.
 The condensed findings presented here reflect only some of our ongoing community effort[^1], started this year to improve documentation and make the benefits of Nix more accessible to software developers, and eventually computer users in general.

 ## Everything is a… what?